An explanation of the mathematics behind the F-stop

 For f/2.8, its π x 15.15^2 = 3.14 x 229.5 = 720 square mm (rounded)

-As you can see (while looking past some rounding), we have cut the area of light in half.
-This is why when you stop down, you are actually cutting the strength of light by 2.
+As you can see (while looking past some rounding), we have reduced the area of the opening by half.
+This is why when you increase the F/stop number by one stop and reduce the size of the opening, you are reducing the amount of light that can get through by half.
 The ratio also explains while the numbers start to have bigger intervals as you move up the scale.

 Hope this helps and please feel free to keep asking questions so I can provide you with more educational content!